 Applicants with the highest scores (total amount of points from the Selection Committee) will be granted a spot as exchange student, depending on the number of available slots that the partner university has allocated to the UvA.

-The application round overview also indicates the chance of placement and if there are slots reserved for students from a specific faculty/department.
+The application round overview indicates the number of available spots and if there are slots reserved for students from a specific faculty/department as of 1 November 2019.
 The chances of being selected vary per destination.
 It all depends upon available spots and the popularity of the universities in question.

 The following documents are required: